vlayer-xyz/vlayer/book/src/appendix/architecture/block_proof/canonicity.md

 It is essential to be able to verify the latest block hash on-chain.

-Without that - an attacker will be able to:
+Without that - an attacker would be able to:
 * Execute code on some made-up chain with made-up data
 * Execute code on some non-canonical fork